-47. Throughout this time period, FSC also emphasized that it would pursue a sustainable dividend policy - then set at a \$1.00 annualized run rate - that was consistent with FSC's net investment income.
-For example, in an earnings conference call with investors on November 26, 2013, defendant Tannenbaum stated:
+60. Throughout this time period, Defendants also emphasized that the Company would pursue a sustainable dividend policy - then set at a \$1.00 annualized run rate - that was consistent with FSC's net investment income.
+For example, in an earnings conference call with investors on November 26, 2013, defendant Tannenbaum stated, in relevant part: